marcusjzw/voice_paste/README.md

 4. **Copy the key immediately** — OpenAI only shows it once
 5. You'll paste it when `setup.sh` asks for your API key

-> **Billing note:** The API is pay-as-you-go.
-Add a payment method at **Settings → Billing** and set a monthly spending limit.
-Typical usage costs a few cents per day.

 ---

 ## Requirements